jpaulm/fbp-etl/src/com/jpaulmorrison/Step08/README.md

 If you take a closer look, you will notice that the two lines "The SQL statement is..." and "Total number of records..." are separated from the output of the MySQL `select` statement, so that the former appear on the debugging console.

-Combining these outputs into one image, this will look roughly as follows:
+Combining these outputs into one image, this will look roughly as follows (I have put a border around this extracted diagram for reading ease):

 ![Combined Output](https://github.com/jpaulm/fbp-etl/blob/master/src/com/jpaulmorrison/Step08/docs/Step08-3.png "Combined Output")